TylerOvenden/BeatBot/README.md

   For each map object, it will have a method that will read a certain text file for the moves. <br />
   Perhaps the text file will be formatted by like: <br />
-  "Song Name", BPM, Some integer for difficulty "Column that the move will appear in", Some integer representing timeframe
+  "Song Name", BPM, Some integer for difficulty <br />
+  "Column that the move will appear in", Some integer representing timeframe

   Example: <br />